nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "What's a matter with my boy?"
 Jinx wanted to know.

 "Nothin'.
-She jes' done put d' locks on 'im, thass all."
+She jes' done put d' locks on &rsquo;im, thass all."

 "Nothin' different.
 And then up and give him lots o' air."

-"Seems lak," Bubber grew serious, "our boy has been smote sho' 'nuff, though, don' it?"
+"Seems lak," Bubber grew serious, "our boy has been smote sho' &rsquo;nuff, though, don' it?"

 "Smit," corrected Jinx.